Nerve fibers that control movement and sensation are damaged.

 People have general weakness, tingling and numbness in the hands and feet, and stiff limbs and may become irritable, drowsy, and confused.

-It is due to a deficiency of vitamin B 12 , which usually also causes pernicious anemia (see Vitamin B 12 Deficiency).
-Usually, the deficiency is not related to diet but to the body's inability to absorb vitamin B 12 .
+It is due to a deficiency of vitamin B12 Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
+Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , which usually also causes pernicious anemia.
+Usually, the deficiency is not related to diet but to the body's inability to absorb vitamin B12.

-Vitamin B 12 is necessary for the formation and maintenance of a fatty sheath (myelin sheath) that surrounds some nerve cells and that speeds transmission of nerve signals.
-In subacute combined degeneration, the sheath is damaged, causing sensory and motor nerve fibers from the spinal cord to degenerate.
+Vitamin B12 is necessary for the formation and maintenance of a fatty sheath (myelin sheath) that surrounds some nerve cells and that speeds transmission of nerve signals.
+In subacute combined degeneration, the myelin is damaged, causing sensory and motor nerve fibers from the spinal cord to degenerate.
 The brain, nerves of the eyes, and peripheral nerves are sometimes also damaged.

 People who have this disorder may become irritable, apathetic, drowsy, suspicious, and confused.
 Their emotions may change rapidly and unpredictably.
 Rarely, dementia develops.

-Recovery is more likely if the disorder is treated early.
+Recovery is more likely if subacute combined degeneration is treated early.
 When treated within a few weeks after symptoms appear, most people recover completely.
 If treatment is delayed, the progression of symptoms may be slowed or stopped, but full recovery of lost function is less likely.

-Most people are immediately given injections of vitamin B 12 , which are continued indefinitely to prevent symptoms from recurring.
-Large doses of vitamin B 12 taken by mouth can be used if the deficiency is mild and symptoms of nerve damage have not developed.
+Most people are immediately given injections of vitamin B12, which are continued indefinitely to prevent symptoms from recurring.
+Large doses of vitamin B12 taken by mouth can be used if vitamin B12 deficiency is mild and symptoms of nerve damage have not developed.